Niagara Falls University at Buffalo

 CSE 635 Multimedia Information Retrieval

-CSE 563 or 663 Topics in Knowledge Representation
+CSE 563 or CSE 663 Topics in Knowledge Representation

 GEO 591 Introduction to Geographic Information Science